typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ### Synchronous Effects — IO.apply

-It's probably is the most used builder and the equivalent of `Sync[IO].delay`, describing `IO` operations that can be evaluated immediately, on the current thread and call-stack:
+It's probably the most used builder and the equivalent of `Sync[IO].delay`, describing `IO` operations that can be evaluated immediately, on the current thread and call-stack: